 I have an obsession with all things gold, pink and stripes, fun necklaces, the florida gators, fab flats, traveling, weekends by the pool, and playing on instagram.
 My favorite part about blogging has been connecting with so many other bloggers and readers — real women around the country that I would have never met otherwise.
 It’s out-of-this world amazing… if I’m being honest.

-Be sure to say hi, comment, tweet, pin, like, etc (it makes so me happy!).
-Have a question for TAGG?
-Email me at firstname.lastname@example.org!
+Say hi, comment, tweet, pin, like, etc (it makes so me happy!).
+Have a question or blog post idea?
+Email me: firstname.lastname@example.org.

 The Average Girl’s Guide (TAGG) values its readers and their privacy.
 I will not share or sell any of your information listed on this site without your written consent.
 In some cases, TAGG uses affiliate programs to monetize content.
 If you click on a link to make a purchase or get more content, it may result in a commission for the blog.
 As always, you can always email me with any questions or concerns, and please know that sincere, honest content is paramount.
 TAGG does not give preferential treatment to affiliates when considering items for editorial content.
 There might be times when third-party companies collect anonymous information when you visit TAGG in order to gather content so ads featuring goods and services likely to be of greater interest to you are shown.
 To learn more visit here.